National Cannabis Policy Summit

 Ronald Simpson-Bey, JustLeadershipUSA, Executive Vice President of Strategic Partnerships

-Liz Budnitz, Executive Director, National Association of Criminal Defense Lawyers
+Liz Budnitz, Cannabis Justice Initiative Director, National Association of Criminal Defense Lawyers

 Moderated by: Sarah Gersten, Executive Director, Last Prisoner Project